HOW TO BUILT A TOPOBATHYMETRIC DEM

 The raster information keyword is followed by cell value information specified in space-delimited row-major order, with each row separated by a carriage return.
 The cell value data must follow the next requirements:

-2. How to built a DEM as input for ONA-Toolbox
+2. How to CREATE a DEM as input for ONA-Toolbox

 While high-resolution LIDAR topography DEM are extended and easy world-wide available and free downloadable, high-resolution bathymetries are not so extended.
 ONA Toolbox need as input a single DEM file containing both types of data.